Attention to the strengths of physical interactions: Transformer and graph-based event classification for particle physics experiments: Acknowledgements

 \section{Acknowledgements}

-The author(s) gratefully acknowledges the computer resources at Artemisa, funded by the European Union ERDF and Comunitat Valenciana as well as the technical support provided by the Instituto de Física Corpuscular, IFIC (CSIC-UV).
-R. RdA is supported by PID2020-113644GB-I00 from the Spanish Ministerio de Ciencia e Innovación.
+The author(s) gratefully acknowledges the computer resources provided by Artemisa, funded by the European Union ERDF and the Comunitat Valenciana, as well as the technical support from the Instituto de Física Corpuscular, IFIC (CSIC-UV).
+R. RdA is supported by PID2020-113644GB-I00 from the Spanish Ministerio de Ciencia e Innovación and by PROMETEO/2022/69 from the Spanish GVA.
 RV is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 788223, PanScales).